collective/transmogrify.ploneremote/README.txt

 If *path* is not equal to *orig_path* then appropriate aliases is being added to local Plone utility (IRedirectionStorage) using Aliases form.

-Takes the following parameters:

-* *path-key*: which blueprint item dictionary key is used to extract the remote path information or the item.
-Default value *path* .

 Example::